What are waves?

 effects.

-Over the last decade or so, surf science has become advanced enough for
+Over the last few decades, surf science has become advanced enough for

 Rocks or ballast are buried at a key point offshore to give the waves a